 - Description: This roundtable session provided an overview of the Pulse app, the recruitment and research process, and the key lessons learned.
 The session discussed the importance of branding, social media channels as effective means of online recruitment, strategic targeting in online recruitment, and identifying scammers and duplicates in study samples.

 - Accepted at the Population Association of America (PAA) Annual Meeting, April 22-25, 2020.
 Cancelled due to Coronavirus.
 Accepted at the Society for Adolescent Health and Medicine (SAHM) conference, March 11-14, 2020.
 Cancelled due to Coronavirus.
-Presented at American Public Health Association’s 2018 Annual Meeting, November 10-14, 2018, and at Family & Youth Services Bureau’s 2018 Adolescent Pregnancy Prevention Conference, May 30-31, 2018, by Jennifer Manlove, Elizabeth Cook, Brooke Whitfield, and Makedah Johnson (Child Trends), Milagros Garrido, Nicholas Sufrinko, and Genevieve Martínez-García (Healthy Teen Network)
+Presented at American Public Health Association’s 2018 Annual Meeting, November 10-14, 2018, and at Family & Youth Services Bureau’s 2018 Adolescent Pregnancy Prevention Conference, May 30-31, 2018, by Jennifer Manlove, Elizabeth Cook, Brooke Whitfield, Makedah Johnson, and Jane Finocharo (Child Trends), Milagros Garrido, Nicholas Sufrinko, and Genevieve Martínez-García (Healthy Teen Network)

 - Description: This poster provides descriptive characteristics, app usage information, and text message data from Child Trends’ evaluation of Pulse.
 It also includes short-term impact results for outcomes related to behaviors, attitudes, self-efficacy, and intentions.